center-for-threat-informed-defense/attack-workbench-rest-api/docs/user-management.md

 | `visitor` | Read access to all of the ATT&CK objects in the workspace.                          |
 | `editor`  | Read and write access to all of the ATT&CK objects in the workspace, except for ??? |
 | `admin`   | Full access to all capabilities of the system.                                      |

+Note that `none` is not a valid value for a user account saved in the database.
+It is only used as a possible effective role for pending and inactive users accounts.
+The `role` property of pending and inactive user accounts in the database should be undefined.

 ### Effective User Roles